wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/115958824-50bd5f80-a4c6-11eb-83f8-0cc8e86ca1f2.png"><img alt="az-rbac-524x574" width="524" height="574" src="https://user-images.githubusercontent.com/300046/115958824-50bd5f80-a4c6-11eb-83f8-0cc8e86ca1f2.png"></a>

+   REMEMBER: There are four ways to assign resource rights to a user:
+   * Direct assignment of user to resources.
+   * Group assignment - all AAD group members access rights through user association with a group
-   To grant access, a <strong>role assignment</strong> attaches a role definition to a user, group, service principal, or managed identity at a particular scope.
+   * Rule-based assignment - when a resource owner creates a group and uses a rule to define which users are assigned to a specific resource, attaching a role definition to a user, group, service principal, or managed identity at a particular scope.
+   * External authority assignment - such as on-prem. directory of SaaS app.
+   <br /><br />

+   <a name="RoleAssignment"></a>

+### Role Assignment

+   Access is granted by creating a role assignment.<br />
+   Access is revoked by removing a role assignment.

-## Resource Providers, Actions, Operations, Permissions, Roles, Scopes, Groups, Policies
+## Resource Providers, Actions, Operations, Permissions, Scopes, Groups, Policies

    <a name="Providers"></a>